illusori/space-engineers-zi-bar-charts/README.md

 Series name | Description
 --- | ---
-power_stored | How much power is stored in your batteries. power_in | How much power is entering your batteries. power_out | How much power is leaving your batteries. cargo_used_mass | How much mass (tonnes) of cargo is within all cargo containers. cargo_used_volume | How much volume (m3) is used within all cargo containers. cargo_free_volume | How much volume (m3) is free within all cargo containers. time | (debug) Microsecond timings of how long the script ran for on each invocation.
+Stored Power | How much power is stored in your batteries.
+Max Stored Power | How much power can be stored in your batteries.
+Power In | How much power is entering your batteries.
+Power Out | How much power is leaving your batteries.
+Cargo Mass | How much mass (tonnes) of cargo is within all cargo containers.
+Cargo Vol | How much volume (m3) is used within all cargo containers.
+Cargo Free | How much volume (m3) is free within all cargo containers.
+O2 Vol | How much volume (m3) is used within all oxygen tanks.
+O2 Free | How much volume (m3) is free within all oxygen tanks.
+H2 Vol | How much volume (m3) is used within all hydrogen tanks.
+H2 Free | How much volume (m3) is free within all hydrogen tanks.
+All Active Assemblers | How many assemblers (all types) are active.
+All Assemblers | How many assemblers (all types) in total are available.
+Active Assemblers | How many assemblers (full type) are active.
+Assemblers | How many assemblers (full type) are available.
+Active Basic Assemblers | How many basic assemblers are active.
+Basic Assemblers | How many basic assemblers are available.
+All Active Refineries | How many refineries (all types) are active.
+All Refineries | How many refineries (all types) are available.
+Active Refineries | How many refineries (full type) are active.
+Refineries | How many refineries (full type) are available.
+Active Basic Refineries | How many basic refineries are active.
+Basic Refineries | How many basic refineries are available.
+Active Survival Kits | How many survival kits are producing.
+Survival Kits | How many survival kits are available.
+Chart Exec Time | (debug) Microsecond timings of how long the script ran for on each invocation.
+Chart Instr Load | (debug) Instruction count complexity load for each invocation of the script.

 ### List of chart options

 Option | Default | Description
 :---: | :---: | :---
-x | 0 | Panel column to start the chart at.
-0 is leftmost column. y | 0 | Panel line to start the chart at.
-0 is topmost line. width | panel width | Number of panel columns to span.
-52 is max for 1x1 panel, 104 for 2x1. height | panel height | Number of panel lines to span.
-35 is max for both 1x1 and 2x1 panels. name | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart will run top to bottom rather than right to left. show_title | true | Should the chart title be displayed in the top border?
+x | 0 | Panel horizontal percentage to start the chart at.
+0 is left of the display. y | 0 | Panel vertical percentage to start the chart at.
+0 is top of the display. width | 100 | Percent of the panel width to span. height | 100 | Percent of the panel height to span. name | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart will run top to bottom rather than right to left. show_title | true | Should the chart title be displayed in the top border?